cube-js/cube/docs/content/Examples-Tutorials-Recipes/Column-based-access.md

 }
 ```

-Let's add the supplier email filter if a query exists `Products` dimension:
+Let's add the supplier email filter if a query includes any dimension from the `Products` cube:

 ```javascript
 module.exports = {